 Berehayes has 8 holiday cottages set in a tranquil rural village just 2 miles from the beaches of the World Heritage Jurassic Coast in West Dorset and 5 miles from the Devon...

 Lucerne is close to the heart of Lyme Regis and its seafront.
 Rear rooms have excellent views of the Jurassic Coast from Lyme Regis to Portland.
 Owen and Chris your hosts have been in Lyme Regis for...

-The Tunnel Tree Tops is an award winning high ropes adventure course running through the woodland at The Tunnel, Charmouth.
+Tunnel Tree Tops Ltd is an award winning high ropes adventure course running through the woodland at The Tunnel, Charmouth.
 An adrenaline-pumping, bird’s eye experience which is made up...

-Tranquil location; comfortable en-suite rooms offering stunning countryside views over a Designated Area Of Outstanding Natural Beauty.
-Our guest bedrooms and breakfast room have panoramic views over...
+Tranquil location; well-equipped comfortable en-suite rooms offering stunning countryside views over a Designated Area Of Outstanding Natural Beauty.
+Our guest bedrooms and breakfast room have...

 The Kersbrook is a beautiful thatched, eighteenth century Grade II listed building (1780) set in its own picturesque mature gardens just off the town centre with views across Lyme Regis.
 Family run,...

 The Woodsman's Treehouse, Dazzle Treehouse, Pinwheel treehouse & five luxury glamping tents (yurts, tipi, shepherds hut & bell tent) set in a beautiful Woodland setting alongside Guy...

 Toad Hall Cottages is a leading provider of holiday cottages throughout the South West, and with an office in Lyme Regis in the heart of the region, they know Dorset inside out. ...